 “Let the peace of Christ rule in your hearts, to which indeed you were called in one body.”– Colossians 3:15 (ESV)

-Peace is not passive.
+Peace is active.
 Paul says it rules—like an umpire making the close calls on our reactions, our words, and our next steps as one body.

 “And let us consider how to stir up one another to love and good works, not neglecting to meet together… but encouraging one another.”– Hebrews 10:24–25 (ESV)